Banane9/NeosBoundedUIX/README.md

 Bounded UIX
 ===========

-A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that makes UIX elements editable with the usual Slot gizmos, as well as fixing UIX elements breaking when a parent is inserted.
+A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that makes UIX elements selectable and editable with the usual Slot gizmos, as well as fixing UIX elements breaking when a parent is inserted.

+Selection, Gizmo and Slot creation behavior, as well as the names of newly inserted slots can be modified in the settings.
+Using the Create Pivot at Center button on Slots will create a parent with a point-anchor and symmetrical offsets to achieve the size.

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).